22 Best Beaches in Greece

-The famous Paradise Beach and Super Paradise Beach epitomize the party scene of Mykonos Island.
-Both beaches appeals to a young crowd seeking a hip scene.
+The famous Paradise Beach and Super Paradise Beach epitomize the party lifestyle of Mykonos Island.
+Both beaches appeals to a young crowd seeking a hip nightlife scene.
 During summertime, the beach clubs play nonstop electronic music all day and all night.

 For a more relaxing experience, Elia is a quiet beach with lovely scenery and superb seaside dining.
 The stylish Elia Beach Restaurant serves gourmet Mediterranean cuisine on a pleasant outdoor terrace overlooking the gentle waves.

-At the more remote Panormos Beach, the fashionable Principote Mykonos Beach Club offers upscale dining and pampering beachside services.
+At the more remote Panormos Beach, the fashionable Principote Mykonos beach club offers upscale dining and pampering beachside services.
+The Principote restaurant serves organic, seasonal Mediterranean cuisine on shaded outdoor patios with sea views.
 This exclusive beach club also has a trendy fashion boutique.

 7. Plaka Beach, Naxos

-A long expanse of fine white sand lapped up by glimmering turquoise waters create the impression of paradise.
+A long expanse of fine white sand and pebbles lapped up by glimmering turquoise waters create the impression of paradise.
 The calmness and crystal-clear quality of the sea add to the sense of tranquility.